-Tropican Alternative Parrot NO Soy NO Corn by Hagen Hari 4 lb
+Tropican Alternative Parrot Granules 4mm NO Soy NO Corn by Hagen HARI 4 lb

 Hagen Tropican Alternative Granules for Parrots 4 lb are here!
 NO Soy, NO Corn!